xiaobotdev/xiao/README.md

 * **days-since:** Responds with how many days there have been since a certain date.
 * **days-until:** Responds with how many days there are until a certain date.
 * **florida-man:** Responds with the Flordia man of the day.
-* **google-doodle:** Responds with a Google Doodle, either the latest one or a random one from the past.
 * **horoscope:** Responds with today's horoscope for a specific Zodiac sign.
 * **is-leap:** Responds with if a year is a leap year.
 * **is-tuesday:** Determines if today is Tuesday.